Chicken Pumpkin Chili (in Crockpot)

 - Crockpot or slow cooker (doesn’t have to be anything too fancy), or an instant pot

 If you’re heading off to work or will be out of the house for longer, just cook it on low.
-It’s ready in about 5-7 hours over low heat.
+It takes 5-7 hours over low heat, versus 3 hours on medium-high heat.

 - Add your ground chicken and spices and continue to saute until the chicken is cooked through.